 Exact measurement of optical data on prisms

-Krüss offers the model 1836 Spectrometer-Goniometer, for the exact measurement of optical data on prisms.
+Krüss offers the model SG1800 Spectrometer-Goniometer, for the exact measurement of optical data on prisms.
 It can also be used as a spectroscope, for qualitative examination and measurement of emission and absorption spectra.
-The observation tube has combined coarse and fine drives, infinitely variable, cross-hairs, eyepiece vernier accuracy, plus 1 minute of arc objective: 18 mm/160 mm.
+The observation tube has combined coarse and fine drives, infinitely variable, cross-hairs, eyepiece vernier accuracy.
+The collimator and the telescope have a focal length of 178mm and a free aperture of 32mm.
 The Prism offers Flint glass (60deg) with a dispersion angle C-F=2deg.
-The scale tube is a symmetric precision slit of hardened steel.
+The collimator is a symmetric precision slit of hardened steel.
 Accessories include prism, Rowland grating and holder, scale illumination, lamp, ocular and spectra sheet.

-For prices and availability information on the 1836 Laboratory Spectrometer, please contact your nearest Krüss distributor, who will be delighted to help.
+For prices and availability information on the SG1800 Laboratory Spectrometer, please contact your nearest Krüss distributor, who will be delighted to help.

 How does a spectrometer work?